Keoratile02/E-pay/README.md

 # E-pay
-in this project Epay profile where I made only 3 screen( home screen, main menu screen and RecipientsScreen
+In this project, I made only 3 screen( home screen, main menu screen and RecipientsScreen) It is my first flutter project